The average hourly pay for a Floor Manager is $14.96.

 Floor Manager Job Listings

-Popular Skills for Floor Manager
+What Are Popular Skills for Floor Managers?

-Pay by Experience Level for Floor Manager
+What is the Pay by Experience Level for Floor Managers?

 Pay Difference by Location